-The Whitefish River, the outlet to Whitefish Lake, is a flat stretch of river that makes it a perfect float for the entire family.
+The Whitefish River, the outlet to Montana's Whitefish Lake, is a flat stretch of river that makes it a perfect float for the entire family.

 For a full afternoon excursion, this calm boat ride encompasses 15 miles of natural beauty that begins at the head of Whitefish Lake and ends where the river intersects the Highway 40 bridge.
 An afternoon trip provides opportunities for swimming, birdwatching, fishing or just floating.
 Launch a canoe, kayak or paddleboard from City Beach on Whitefish Lake and paddle to the mouth of the river.
 Leave a shuttle vehicle at the hwy 40 bridge.